hongxiaoy/ISO/README.md

 # Aknowledgement

+This project is built based on MonoScene.
+Please refer to (https://github.com/astra-vision/MonoScene) for more documentations and details.

 We would like to thank the creators, maintainers, and contributors of the [MonoScene](https://github.com/astra-vision/MonoScene), [NDC-Scene](https://github.com/Jiawei-Yao0812/NDCScene), [ZoeDepth](https://github.com/isl-org/ZoeDepth), [Depth Anything](https://github.com/LiheYoung/Depth-Anything) for their invaluable work.
 Their dedication and open-source spirit have been instrumental in our development.

 # Citation